Dilbert66/esphome-components/README.md

 ![telegram](https://github.com/Dilbert66/esphome-components/assets/7193213/e890cceb-b76f-42df-83b9-b78a5f160bb7)

-# ESP32 web keypad component.
+# ESP32 Web Keypad component.

 This component provides a virtual keypad for each partition of your alarm system via a web page as well providing all sensor statuses.
 You can configure all buttons and keys using a config file.
 I’ve provided an example yaml file in my components directory.
 Just configure the yaml as usual for your system.
 There is an added section called web_keypad: for this new feature.